There are two types of organ donation in BC—deceased donation and living donation.

 Neurological determination of death (also referred to as ''brain death") means the brain has permanently lost all function and a diagnosis of death using neurological criteria has been determined.

-Donation after Cardio-Circulatory Death (DCD) is an option for organ donation for patients with severe brain injuries once a decision to remove all life sustaining treatments has been made.
+Donation after Cardio-Circulatory Death (DCD) is an option for organ donation for patients with severe brain injuries once a decision has been made to remove all life-sustaining treatments.
 When a person's heart permanently stops beating, they have experienced Cardio-Circulatory Death.